christianreiser/EEG_analysis/README.md

 ## Event-related potential (ERP)
 ### Single Subject Analysis
-We cleaned the signal to better analyze the P300 ERP, during visual oddbal experiments.
+We cleaned the signal to better analyze the P300 ERP, during visual oddball experiments.
-Specifically I want to analyze the voltage and latency difference between target distractor stimuli.
+Specifically, I want to analyze the voltage and latency difference between target-distractor stimuli.
 As recommended by [Kappenman et al.](https://www.sciencedirect.com/science/article/pii/S1053811920309502), I work mainly with the Pz channel for the P3 oddball experiment.
 The coded functions which analyze the ERP of only one subject are defined in ```single_subject_erp_analysis()```